A-Fadhil/Google-Web-Crawler/README.md

 I used a HashMap in Collector because I wanted a fast way to access data (by url) and not have duplicates at the same time.

+All in all this is just a fast paced project ...
+Theres not much time for optimisation, and the whole thing is brute forced.

 ///////////////////////////////////////////////////////////////////////////////////